not-kennethreitz/team/ambassadors/_apply_here.md

 - GitHub Username
 - "Ambassador" in Subject Line

+Any additonal information (such as your background, interest level, bandwidth) would be very helpful.
+But, it is not helpful if you don't include the above information

-Ensure that 2fa (two-factor authentication) is turned on in your GitHub account.
+Also, please ensure that 2fa (two-factor authentication) is turned on in your GitHub account.

+Thanks for all the fish,
+✨🍰✨